 - the rail barge will only move between the marine berth and the Aquatrain Terminal

-- the distribution barge will move between the marine berth and fueling locations within the Port
+- the distribution barge will move between the marine berth and fuelling locations within the Port

 - Operation of a marine fuelling service that involves the:

 - transfer of rail cars on and off a purpose-built rail barge at the existing under-utilized Aquatrain Terminal

 - tug transport of the rail barge (400 meters) between the Aquatrain Terminal and the fuel service mooring site

 - transfer of marine fuel from rail cars into fuel storage tanks located within the rail barge and within the fuel distribution barge